eugenekadish/square-snowflake/README.md

 # Square Snowflake

-Drawing the recursively defined Sierpinski fractal curve using SVG.
-The user can move cyclically through the depths of recursion using the keyboard.
-Also, the <em> lens </em> can be clicked and dragged across the widget.
+Drawing of a recursively defined Sierpinski fractal curve using SVG.

 ## Setup

-Only [qunit](http://qunitjs.com) is required to run the unit tests.
+The only dependency is [qunit](http://qunitjs.com); for running the unit tests.
 To avoid downloading these package manually, the command

     bower install